Security-Onion-Solutions/securityonion-docs/architecture.rst

 The ``manager node`` runs it's own local copy of Elasticsearch, which manages cross-cluster search configuration for the deployment.
 This includes configuration for ``heavy nodes`` and ``search nodes`` (where applicable), but not ``forward nodes``, as they do not run Elastic Stack components.
 An analyst connects to the server from a client workstation (typically a Security Onion virtual machine installation) to execute queries and retrieve data.

-The manager node runs the following components (Production Mode):
+The manager node runs the following components:

 -  Elasticsearch
 -  Logstash